Hospital Board of Trustees

-Leonie retired at the Local Government Elections, October 2016, as a Matamata Piako District Councillor after serving for 12 years.
+Leonie retired as a Matamata-Piako District Councillor at the local government elections in October 2016, after serving for 12 years.

-Since returning to Matamata, Alan has been a member of the Matamata Community Board including Chairman, a member of Matamata Public Relations Association including Chairman and has been involved in the administration of a number of local sports clubs.
+Since returning to Matamata, Alan has been a member of the Matamata Community Board, including chairman; a member of the Matamata Public Relations Association, including chairman; and has been involved in the administration of a number of local sports clubs.

-While away from work, Alan enjoys working on their small rural property and recreational road cycling and more recently mountain biking.
+While away from work, Alan enjoys working on their small, rural property, along with recreational road cycling and more recently mountain biking.

 They have been in business for 33 years and currently employ 16 staff.

 Peter has been involved in the Rotary Club of Matamata for 32 years.
 He was president in 2005 and has been director of a number of the committees.

 His other interests include: walking and tramping throughout New Zealand, fishing and golf.
 He is very passionate about nature and all birdlife.